eclipsesource/tabris-plugin-maps/README.md

 # Tabris.js Maps Plugin

-The `cordova-plugin-tabris-maps` plugin project provides a [Tabris.js](https://tabrisjs.com) API to show and interact with a map widget.
+The `tabris-plugin-maps` plugin project provides a [Tabris.js](https://tabrisjs.com) API to show and interact with a map widget.
 The plugin currently suports Android (via [Google Maps](https://developers.google.com/maps/)) and iOS (via [Map Kit](https://developer.apple.com/maps/)).

 ![Tabris maps on iOS and Android](assets/screenshots/maps.png)

 ## Example

-The following snippet shows how the `cordova-plugin-tabris-maps` plugin can be used in a Tabris.js app:
+The following snippet shows how the `tabris-plugin-maps` plugin can be used in a Tabris.js app:

 ```javascript
 var page =  new tabris.Page( {